-Warrior $-10 \exp$

-Prerequisite: True Grit
+Warrior - 10 exp + Curve Prerequisite: True Grit

-You may re-roll your True Grit result but you must keep the second roll.
+You add +1 to your True Grit roll.
 You may also crawl, talk, and drink potions while Dying when normally you would be unconscious but you cannot cast magic (you cannot focus to properly cast spells) or use any skills (like First Aid, which simply cannot help you at this point).
 If you are "finished", you lose consciousness for 30 seconds before coming to again.
-Your bleed out timer from Dying to Dead increases from 5 minutes to 10 minutes, but your bleed out timer from Mortally Wounded to Dying remains 5 minutes.
+Your bleed out timer from "Dying to Dead" increases from 5 minutes to 10 minutes, but your bleed out timer from "Mortally Wounded to Dying" remains 5 minutes.